andreaugustorossi/Rossmann-Kaggle/README.md

 The previous mind map resulted in ten hypotheses selected to validate and generate business insights.
 The hypothesis and their answers are below:

 H1 Stores with higher assortments should sell more.
 False - Stores with less assortment sell more

-H2 Stores with closer competitors should sell less False - Stores with close competitors sell more
+H2 Stores with closer competitors should sell less.
+False - Stores with close competitors sell more

-H3 Stores with long term competitors should sell more False - Stores with short term competitors sell more
+H3 Stores with long term competitors should sell more.
+False - Stores with short term competitors sell more

-H4 Stores with active promotions should sell more
-True - Stores in promo 1 sell more
+H4 Stores with active promotions should sell more.
+True - Stores in promo 1 sell more.
 False - Stores in extended promo (promo 2) sell less

 H5 Stores with more consecutive promotions sell more False - Stores with more consecutive promotions sell less

 H6 Stores open during the Christmas holiday should sell more.
 False - Stores open during the Christmas holiday should sell less

 H7 Stores should sell more over the years.
 False - Stores sell less over the years

 H8 Stores should sell more in the second half of the year.
 False - Stores sell less in the second half of the year

 H9 Stores should sell less on weekends.
 True - Stores sell less on weekends

 H10 Stores should sell less during school holidays.
 True - Stores sell less during school holidays

 To exemplify one of the insights generate and how it was achieved will be shown the validation process of the second hypothesis (Stores with closer competitors should sell less) that have shown to be false.